ChriZzn/sslx/README.md

 # SSLX

-Passive SSL fingerprinting from an existing TLS connection.
+Passive SSL fingerprinting is performed using an existing TLS connection.
+No external dependencies are required.

 ## Description